MartinPerry/MapProjections/README.md

 ### SIMD

-In some casess, the speed-up can be achieved by using SIMD instructions.
+In some casess, the speed-up can be achieved by using SIMD instructions (AVX can compute 8 float operations at once, NEON 4 float operations at once).
 It offers calculation only in `float`, so `typedef MyRealType` should be `float`.
 If not, the data are casted to `float`.
-The support for this can be found in directory _SIMD_.
+The support for this can be found in directory _simd_.
-SIMD must be enabled by macro `ENABLE_SIMD` during compilation.
+SIMD must be enabled by macro `ENABLE_SIMD` (for AVX) or `HAVE_NEON` (for NEON) during compilation.
 Logic is similar to single instruction mode.

-To define a new projection, see existing ones in _SIMD/Projections_.
+To define a new projection, see existing ones in _simd/avx/Projections_ or _simd/neon/Projections_.

 SIMD versions are named same as single instructions oned.
 To distinguish them, a different namespace is used.